tormaroe/FSharp.Msisdn/README.md

 ## Msisdn module API

+### T

+	type T = Msisdn of string

-	(* A single case union type wrapping a phone number string.
-YOU DON'T NEED TO REFER TO
-	   THIS TYPE DIRECTLY, AND SHOULD NOT DO SO. *) type T = Msisdn of string
+A single case discriminated union wrapping a phone number string.
+YOU DON'T NEED TO REFER TO THIS TYPE DIRECTLY, AND SHOULD NOT DO SO.

-    (* Creates an Msisdn option
-       If s is a valid number, returns Some Msisdn.T If not valid, returns None *)
+### create

     val create : string -> T option

-    (* Apply function f to the canonical string
-	   representation of an Msisdn. *)
+Creates an Msisdn option.
+If s is a valid number, returns `Some Msisdn.T`.
+If not valid, returns `None`. `null` is never a valid number.

+### apply

     val apply : (string -> 'a) -> T -> 'a

+Apply function f to the canonical string representation of an Msisdn.

+### value

+    val value : T -> string

-    (* Get the canonical string representation of an Msisdn. *) val value : T -> string
+Get the canonical string representation of an Msisdn.

+### equals

     val equals : T -> T -> bool

+### compareTo

     val compareTo : T -> T -> int

+### isValid

+    val isValid : string -> bool

-    (* Checks if s is a valid input for an Msisdn.
+Checks if s is a valid input for an Msisdn.
-       Verification is done for you when you create a new Msisdn using the create function. *) val isValid : string -> bool
+Verification is done for you when you create a new Msisdn using the create function.

-    (* Transforms a valid Msisdn string to its canonical form.
-       This is done for you when you create a new Msisdn using the create function. *)
+### canonicalize

     val canonicalize : string -> string

-    (* Get the country calling code prefix and the country name from an Msisdn. *)
+Transforms a valid Msisdn string to its canonical form.
+This is done for you when you create a new Msisdn using the create function.

+### countryCode

     val countryCode : T -> string * string

+Get the country calling code prefix and the country name from an Msisdn.

+## The MIT License (MIT)

+Copyright (c) 2015 Torbjørn Marø

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.